ExperimentalFarmNetwork/efn-drupal/modules/contrib/address/README.md

 The Drupal 8 heir to the addressfield module, powered by the [commerceguys/addressing](https://github.com/commerceguys/addressing) library.

 ## Installation
-Since the module requires external libraries, Composer or Ludwig must be used.
+Since the module requires an external library, Composer or Ludwig must be used.

 ### Composer
-If your site is [managed via Composer](https://www.drupal.org/node/2718229), use Composer to download the module, which will also download the required libraries:
+If your site is [managed via Composer](https://www.drupal.org/node/2718229), use Composer to download the module, which will also download the required library:
    ```sh
    composer require "drupal/address ~1.0"
    ```